Biking The Stowe Recreation Path in Vermont

 Piecasso has a full bar with craft beers and hard ciders and outdoor seating just a few pedal strokes away from the bike path.

-3. Idlethyme Brewing Co.
+5. Idlethyme Brewing Co.

 Idlethyme Brewing Co. is right next to Piecasso Pizza and is another great place to stop for a meal or snack along the Stowe Recreation Path.
-Along with their own craft beers brewed onsite, Idlethyme serves simple and seasonal fare like burgers and salads.

 They also have a beautiful outdoor seating patio with twinkling lights and picnic tables just steps from the bike path.

-4. Swimming holes
+8. Swimming holes

-There are many opportunities to take a dip in the river along the Stowe Bike Path.
 The paved path meanders along the West Branch Little River and you’ll see multiple places to jump off the bikes and into the river.

 Some of the swimming holes are built up with small rock dams and others are deep, natural pools.
 Find one that looks appealing to you and jump on in!

-5. Percy Farm Corn Maze
+9. Percy Farm Corn Maze

 Every year, farmer Paul Percy mows a maze through his Bouchard Farm corn field and lets visitors navigate their way through it.
 The corn maze is located right off the bike path and it’s a super fun stop for kids.